Data viz

 Overview of Data Visualization Tools (R, Python, and Linux)

-Data visualization is essential for exploratory analysis, model diagnostics, and communication of results.
 This section provides a quick overview of common visualization libraries used in scientific computing, organized by programming environment.

 Python